 Publisher: Riptide Publishing

-About the Ringside Romance Series:
+About Ringside Romance

 Deep in the heart of Toronto lies Ringside Gym.
 Once a safe haven for troubled teens, Ringside has gone derelict, a forgotten memory of past days.
 Until a group of friends set out to do what they can to bring life back to the ring and create a new home for LGBT youths.

 But when their lives threaten to pull down their dreams, each man must turn to others to help make it a reality.
 Winners take all—but there are no losers in love.

 3.5✨s – I’ve waffled quite a bit over this review.
 The story itself checks off a lot of my boxes.
 A shy introvert who also trains as a boxer has a secret crush on the gym’s egomaniac, but is unable to get over his social anxiety long enough to utter two coherent words.
 Blinded by his good looks, Finn is unable to see what a big fat jerkface Leo is and I was kind of glad it took him so long to work up the nerve, otherwise he might have wound up with said jerk.
 I loved Finn as a character, I loved his journey in this story, and I loved seeing him come into his own at the end.

 Which makes it so hard to admit that I’m not sure I liked Justin at all.
 In the beginning of the book, that feeling was instant—which is as much a product of his character in a previous book as it is his entrance in this one—then he kind of grew on me (mostly because of how he was with Finn).
 But while I felt for him at times and was glad Finn could see beneath the facade he was projecting, I was never really sold on his warm, gooey, just misunderstood center.